epiphyllum/congeal/README.md

-A collection of type macros intended for making Cake pattern more manageable.
+A collection of macro annotations for doing dependency injection.

+Under the hood, congeal uses the cake pattern.

 The general idea of the type macros I want to implement here is described in my blog post [Taming the Cake Pattern with Type Macros](http://scabl.blogspot.com/2013/03/cbdi-2.html).

+At the moment, these are still type macros.

 At the moment, congeal only builds against experimental "Kepler" branch of Scala.